Macil/ud/README.md

 ## Types

-Full [Flow Type](http://flowtype.org/) declarations for this module are included!
+[Flow](https://flowtype.org/) type declarations for this module are included!
+If you are using Flow, they won't require any configuration to use.

 ## See Also